VictoriaMetrics/VictoriaTraces/docs/victoriatraces/data-ingestion/opentelemetry.md

     traces_endpoint: http://<victoria-traces>:10428/insert/opentelemetry/v1/traces
 ```

-VictoriaTraces supports various HTTP headers, which can be used during data ingestion - see the list [here](https://docs.victoriametrics.com/victoriatraces/data-ingestion/#http-headers).
+VictoriaTraces supports various HTTP headers, which can be used during data ingestion - see the list of [HTTP headers](https://docs.victoriametrics.com/victoriatraces/data-ingestion/#http-headers).
 These headers can be passed to OpenTelemetry exporter config via `headers` options.
 For example, the following configs add (or overwrites) `foo: bar` field to each trace span during data ingestion:

 ```yaml